Scott Spiezio: Independent leagues

-Spiezio believed he was finished with baseball after his major league career all but ended, but decided to give it another shot in 2009.
+Spiezio believed he was finished with baseball after his major league career, but decided to give it another shot in 2009.
 The Angels put him in touch with the Orange County Flyers of the independent Golden Baseball League.
 Flyers manager Phil Nevin, a former major leaguer, decided to sign Spiezio after letting him work out for a week and getting assurances he was mentally ready to play.
 Spiezio signed another one-year deal to play the 2010 season for the Newark Bears.
-He hit .279 with 3 home runs and 35 runs batted in while appearing in 52 games.
+He hit .279 with three home runs and 35 RBI while appearing in 52 games.

 Personal life

+Spiezio is the son of two-time World Series champion Ed Spiezio.

-On April 7, 2015, at 2:30 AM, police in Ottawa, Illinois, responded to a call that Spiezio punched out a window at the apartment his then-girlfriend and infant son lived at.
+On April 7, 2015, at 2:30 AM, police in Ottawa, Illinois, responded to a call that Spiezio punched out a window at the apartment where his then-girlfriend and infant son lived.
 Spiezio fled police and was later found through the use of a K-9 tracker behind a building, resulting in him being tased in order to be brought into custody.
-No charges were filed.
+No charges were immediately filed.

 In a 2022 interview with The Athletic, Spiezio revealed that he had spent the better part of 13 years battling substance abuse.
 He traced his downward spiral to the 2004 spring training injury, when the strain of being sidelined led him to begin drinking heavily, eventually drinking as much as a gallon of vodka per day.
 Over the years, he also became a cocaine addict.
 He admitted that during his time with the Cardinals, he frequently drank during games.
 As early as 2006, he had alienated so many of his friends in his hometown that no one joined him to celebrate the 2006 World Series win; in contrast, his friends threw him a huge party after the 2002 Series.
-He had 12 stints in rehab and five arrests.
-His drug habit cost him both of his marriages, as well as strained relationships with his family.
-His parents didn’t speak to him at all from 2005 to 2007, and had only sporadic contact with him from 2007 to 2011.
+By 2022, he had 12 stints in rehab and five arrests.
+His drug habit cost him both of his marriages and strained relationships with his family.
+His parents did not speak to him at all from 2005 to 2007 and had only sporadic contact with him from 2007 to 2011.
 He finally bottomed out in 2018, when he went to the hospital with severe jaundice from a badly damaged liver.
 He has been sober since then.